-Once done cooking the beef, reduce the heat to medium and add the beef broth the pot.
-Use a wooden spoon to scrape well the bits that stuck to the bottom of the pot.
+Once done cooking the beef, reduce the heat to medium and add the wine to deglaze the pot.
+Use a wooden spoon to scrape well the bits that stuck to the bottom.

-Add back beef chucks.
-Add the quartered onion, whole garlic cloves, bay leaves and fresh bunch of rosemary.
+Add back the beef pieces.
+Add the quartered onion, whole garlic cloves, bay leaves, and a fresh bunch of thyme.

 Cover and cook on low heat, skimming broth from time to time, until the beef is tender, for about 1 1/2 hours.